dankamongmen/notcurses/doc/man/man3/notcurses_plane.3.md

 **ncplane_at_yx** and **ncplane_at_cursor** return a heap-allocated copy of the EGC at the relevant cell, or **NULL** if the cell is invalid.
-The caller should free this result. **ncplane_at_yx_cell** and **ncplane_at_cursor_cell** instead load these values into a **cell**, which is invalidated if the associated plane is destroyed.
+The caller should free this result. **ncplane_at_yx_cell** and **ncplane_at_cursor_cell** instead load these values into an **nccell**, which is invalidated if the associated plane is destroyed.
 The caller should release this **nccell** with **cell_release**.

 Functions returning **int** return 0 on success, and non-zero on error.